rmichon/multiKeyboard/doc/README.md

 ## SmartKeyboard Standard Parameters

+This section presents the different standard Faust parameters that can be used with `SmartKeyboard` interfaces.For practical use cases, check the [Additional Resources](#additional-resources) section.
+Additionally, [example codes](#TODO) can be found in the `/examples/smartKeyboard` folder of the Faust distribution.

 ### `freq`

 The frequency in Hz of the current event.
 The value of this parameter heavily relies [`Rounding Mode`](#rounding-mode).